hAI-FA001/Basic-Flask-CRUD-App-with-Scss-SqlAlchemy/README.md

 - Templating (Jinja)
   - Linking static files with their URLs
   - HTML Template Inheritance
+  - Use data passed from Flask to template
+  - Send data from template to Flask
+  - use loops and conditions in template
 - SQLAlchemy
   - Configure it in Flask app
   - Models